Help…the Stink Bug invasion won’t stop! UGH!

 Here are some ways that you can help to prevent theses smelly critters from invading your home:

 - Seal and caulk around your home’s windows, doors and any other areas that have exposed cracks or openings.

 - Repair any torn or broken screens in your doors and windows.
 Not sure how to fix a broken screen?
-Check out these project guides on how-to easily patch your home’s screens or to replace a framed screen.

 - Be sure to keep your doors and windows closed; this will help to cut down on them entering your home.

 - Make sure your attic vents are screened.
 This can be a huge entry way for all kinds of bugs and pest.

 - Make sure there aren’t any exposed cracks or gaps around pipes.
 If you find any cracked or open areas around the exterior of your home, you can fill them products such as Great Stuff Big Gap Filler for the large gaps and Great Stuff Crack and Gap Filler for the smaller ones.

 If Stink Bugs do get into your home, you can vacuum them up, but be sure to remove the vacuum bag and place it in a sealed plastic bag and discard it.
 If you have a bag-less vacuum, it’s probably best NOT to vacuum up the bugs with it.
 Without a vacuum bag, these little critters can cause quite a stink in your vacuum cleaner.

 It’s a very tough battle to be waged.
 My home was invaded in the fall for two years straight by Box Elder bugs.
 While they don’t stink and they just leave ugly brown stains everywhere, I feel your pain.
 Bug invasions are never easy to deal with and they can often be very stressful.
 I wish you the best of luck if these critters are affecting your home!